ualex73/monitor_docker/README.md

       - /var/run/docker.sock:/var/run/docker.sock
 ...
 ```
-NOTE: Making `/var/run/docker.sock` read-only has no effect, because it is a socket (and not file).
+NOTE: Making `/var/run/docker.sock` read-only has no effect because it is a socket (not a file).

 **Raspberry Pi (Raspbian)**

 Using a Raspberry Pi with Raspbian it could happen no memory is reported.
-In such case the Docker API does not report it to Monitor Docker.
-Making the following changes, normally fixes the problem:
+In such case, the Docker API does not report it to Monitor Docker.
+Making the following changes normally fixes the problem:
 - Open the file `/boot/cmdline.txt`
 - Add the following to the end of the existing line `cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory`
 - Reboot your Raspberry Pi